richardamasah/Amalitech_GTP/Readme.md

 - **Resolution**: Used `docker-compose logs` to capture container logs (e.g., `docker-compose logs airflow-webserver > logs/airflow-webserver.log`) and included them in the repository.

 ## Conclusion
 The pipeline successfully processes 57,000 rows of flight price data, validates data quality, calculates the average fare by airline, and stores the results in PostgreSQL for analytics.
-The project demonstrates a robust use of Airflow, Docker, and database integration, with a personalized DAG name (`flight_price_richard`) to highlight my contribution.
+The project demonstrates a robust use of Airflow, Docker, and database integration.

+Author - Richard Nii DJanie Amasah